DominoKit/domino-rest/README.md

 `http://localhost:8080/service/library/movies`

-we can define a variable parameter in the method path by adding `:` before the name of the parameter, the parameter name will be matched with the method argument name for replacement
+we can define a variable parameter in the method path by adding `:` before the name of the parameter or surround it with `{}`, the parameter name will be matched with the method argument name for replacement

 for example : calling `getMovieByName` and pass the movie name `hulk` as argument will result in the following http request path :